 We invite you to participate in one of our Summer Experience or Pre-Orientation programs, a series of optional opportunities that will help you make the most of your time at UChicago.
 Each summer program provides a unique experience that will introduce you to other members of your class, help you become more familiar with student life, and begin your intellectual development before the academic year begins.

-There may be a program fee for participation in a Summer Experience or Pre-Orientation program.
-These fees vary by program, so be sure to review each program's website to determine the cost and exactly what is included with the program fee.
+Participation fees vary by program, so be sure to review each program's website to determine the cost and exactly what is included with the program fee.
 Additionally, many of the on-campus and career exploration programs offer financial assistance, but availability and eligibility does vary by program.
 Please check with the program directly to determine whether aid may be available.

 Below are descriptions of each Summer Experience and Pre-Orientation program.
 Please visit each program’s website for information on applications and the timeline for responses.
 Students may apply for and participate in multiple programs, as long as the timing does not overlap.
 Additionally, you may apply to as many programs as you would like and see which ones you get accepted to before making a final decision.